Netcracker/qubership-hue/docs/public/installation.md

 ```

 The main configuration point of Hue - HUE configuration is included in all the data sources that you need and their settings.
-For more information, refer to the official documentation at [https://github.com/cloudera/hue/blob/master/desktop/conf.dist/hue.ini](https://github.com/cloudera/hue/blob/master/desktop/conf.dist/hue.ini).
+For more information, refer to the _Official Documentation_ at [https://github.com/cloudera/hue/blob/master/desktop/conf.dist/hue.ini](https://github.com/cloudera/hue/blob/master/desktop/conf.dist/hue.ini).

 ```yaml
 hue: